What Are the Difference Between Hares and Rabbits?

 Conclusion

-Hares and rabbits have many similarities considering they look alike and breed prolifically, bearing four to eight litters yearly.
+Hares and rabbits are very similar, considering they look alike and breed prolifically, bearing four to eight litters yearly.

 Both are also pests to farmers and gardeners, and they can destroy crops and trees.

-Despite their similarities, they also have their differences.
-In this article, we have examined the difference between hares and rabbits.
+Despite their similarities, hares and rabbits also have differences.
+In this article, we have examined the differences between them.

 We have seen that these creatures have distinct differences in size, physical features, habitat, diet, speed, sociability, and birth.